Outsourced-Logic/Skipper/README.md

 2. Unzip the file
 3. Navigate to the extension management screen of your browser (chrome://extensions/)
 4. Click 'Load unpacked'
-5. Select the unzipped 'Skipper' file
+5. Navigate to the unzipped 'Skipper' file

-Skipper is ready to sail!
+Skipper is ready to set sail!

+*NOTE: After downloading and extracting the most recent Skipper release, you will have a unzipped file titled similarly to "Skipper v1.0.0.0.zip" containing a child folder with the same name.
+In "Step 5" you must select the child folder that contains the manifest.json and background.js files or the browser will return an error stating that the manifest file was not found.*

 <h1>Import Skipper as a temporary Firefox extension</h1>